Actindo-AG/Documentation/DataHub/Operation/01_ManageETLMappings.md

 When editing an ETL attribute mapping, you can create a mapping to an unmapped destination attribute, change the source attribute or the change tracking mode of an existing mapping.

-The change tracking mode determines the way the data is synchronized between the mapped attributes when a value is changed.
+ > [Info] The change tracking mode determines the way the data is synchronized between the mapped attributes when a value is changed.
 This can take place manually, automatically, semi-automatically or after the approval of another user.

 [comment]: <> (zu prüfen)